 - Talk to Your Doctor About Your Medication: Since some medications can trigger TE, you may wish to talk to your doctor about switching your medication (if possible).

-Find Ways to De-Stress: Of course, it’s a lot easier said than done!
-But finding ways to manage your stress in a healthy manner may help reduce your hair loss.
+- Find Ways to De-Stress: Of course, it’s a lot easier said than done!
+However, finding ways to manage your stress in a healthy manner may help reduce your hair loss.
 Plus, it’s good for your overall well-being!

 Other hair loss conditions that affect young women